Dublin Ha'penny bridge

 The Port of Dublin provides two different locations for cruise ships, which are located east of the city centre.
 The main passenger pier for larger cruise ships is Alexandra Quay (Ocean Pier 32, 33).
 Smaller vessels can dock at Cruise Pier, located up the River Liffey closer to the city center.

-Major companies sailing from the harbour are Regent Seven Seas, Azamara Club Cruises and Windstar Cruises.
+Major companies sailing from the harbour are Azamara Cruises and Windstar.
 Plenty of hotels can be found within easy reach of both cruise departure points.
 Some voyages end in Lisbon Portugal, Reykjavik in Iceland or Newcastle Port of Tyne.

 Bridge in Dublin Ireland